Cloud Insight FAQ

 • Unzip in /home1/nbpmon/: tar -zxvf agent_controller_linux_ncp.tar.gz

-• Run Agent with root permissions: /home1/nbpmon/agent_controller_linux/install_agent.sh pub
+• Run the Agent with root permissions: /home1/nbpmon/agent_controller_linux/install_agent.sh pub

 • Linux Bare Metal